 Goldfish are omnivores and should have a diet that consists of both plant and meat-based materials.
-On the other hand, the digestive system of goldfish is very delicate, and their staple meal plan should be planned carefully.
+That said, this fish’s digestive system is incredibly delicate, and their staple meal plan should be planned carefully.
 Variety is essential if you want to keep your goldfish healthy.

-Many goldfish keepers will think that flakes will be fine as a long-term diet and that it will provide all that their goldfish needs nutritionally.
-Unfortunately, this is where digestion and nutrient issues take place, and your goldfish will not be able to grow and remain healthy if their diet is limited to one type of food.
+Many goldfish keepers think that flakes are fine as a long-term diet and will provide everything that their goldfish needs nutritionally.
+Unfortunately, this is why digestion and nutrient issues among pet goldish are so common.
+Your goldfish will not be able to grow and remain healthy if their diet is limited to one type of food.

-There are many types of commercial goldfish foods on the market, and it may be confusing to decide which foods worth feeding to goldfish.
-This article will help you decide on the best ingredients, food types, and supplements that will narrow down the option of the many goldfish foods displayed on pet store shelves.
+Fortunately, there are many types of commercial goldfish foods on the market, though it may be confusing to decide which ones are worthy.
+Goldfish can eat flakes, pellets, gel food powders, freeze-dried foods, and cultivated live foods.
+This article will help you pick out the best ingredients, food types, and supplements for your goldfish.

 What Do Goldfish Eat?

-In captivity, goldfish should be fed a mixture of different foods.
+As pets, goldfish should be fed a mixture of different foods.
 This will not only replicate their natural diet but also keep them healthy and free of illness.
 Pet stores sell a variety of pre-made goldfish food that will save you from the hassle of searching for different foods on the shelves formulated for other fish.
-The only downside is that one type of food alone will not be enough to sustain goldfish.
+The only downside is that one type of food alone will not be enough to sustain a goldfish.

 The main types of food offered in many pet stores are flakes, pellets, gel food powders, freeze-dried foods, or cultivated live foods.
-All these foods should be mixed to create variety and the ingredient label will be helpful to determine which brands are good for your goldfish.
+All these foods should be mixed to create variety.
+The ingredient labels will be helpful to determine which brands are good for your goldfish.

 How Much Should Goldfish Eat?

-A goldfish’s stomach is approximately the size of both their eyes combined, this should give you context into how much a goldfish should consume.
-The larger the goldfish, the more food it should be fed, but not all at once.
-Goldfish struggle with digestion problems because of inadequate diet and portions, you ideally want to split their feeding schedule with small portions of food throughout the day instead of one big meal a day.
-You want to ensure food is not being wasted and left to float to the bottom of the tank.
-This will cause the water to foul quicker.
-Generally, you want to feed as much as your goldfish can eat in one minute without any wastage.
+A goldfish’s stomach is approximately the size of both of its eyes combined, and this should give you context into how much a goldfish should consume.
+The larger the goldfish is, the more food it should be fed, though not all at once.
+Goldfish struggle with digestion problems because of inadequate diet and portions.
+Ideally, you want to split their feeding schedule into small portions of food provided throughout the day instead of one big meal once a day.
+You want to ensure that the food is not being wasted and left to float to the bottom of the tank.
+This will cause the water to foul quickly.
+Generally, you want to feed as much as your goldfish can eat in 1 minute without any wastage.

-This gives your goldfish time to digest their food in between meals and will ultimately help to stop common digestive issues.
-It is important to note that goldfish should not be under or overfed as both can have adverse negative effects on their overall health.
+This also gives your goldfish time to digest their food in between meals and will ultimately help stop common digestive issues.
+It is important to note that goldfish should not be under or overfed, as both can have adverse negative effects on their overall health.

-A common misconception is that goldfish should fast at least once a week, but this is simply an untrue and dangerous misleading belief amongst the goldfish community.
-Goldfish should always have access to daily meals and fasting goldfish only does more damage than good.
+A common belief is that goldfish should fast at least once a week, but this is an untrue and dangerous misconception among the goldfish community.
+Goldfish should always have access to daily meals, and fasting only does more damage than good.

 Important Ingredients in Commercial Goldfish Food

-The ingredients list on the back of the goldfish food container will give you a good indication of what is quality, and what foods are only full of fillers.
+The ingredients lists on the backs of goldfish food containers will give you a good indication of what has quality ingredients and what is only full of fillers.
 This will greatly help you narrow down the foods displayed on the shelf.
-Most cheap goldfish food brands will use poor ingredients to fill up the weight value, and these brands should be avoided.
+Most cheap goldfish food brands will use poor ingredients to fill up the weight value, and these should be avoided.

 The most common filler ingredients in fish food are:

-Fillers should be last on the ingredients list as this indicated that the food contains a low number of fillers.
-If these ingredients are on the top of the list, it means the food is filler-based and should be avoided.
+Fillers should be last on the ingredients list, as this indicates that the food contains a low number of fillers.
+If these ingredients are at the top of the list, it means the food is filler based and should be avoided.
 Fillers offer little nutritional value and are low-quality starches to bulk up the food.

-Some important vitamins that should be included on the label include:
+Important vitamins that should be on the label include:

 Basic proteins should fall into the middle of the label and include foods like:

-Most commercial mixes will not have all the nutrients a goldfish requires, which means that you will have to purchase a few different brands to ensure that your goldfish is getting everything it needs.
+Most commercial mixes will not have all the nutrients that a goldfish requires, which means you will have to purchase a few different brands to ensure that your goldfish is getting everything that it needs.

 Supplements and Vitamins for Goldfish

 Supplements should be treated as snacks and come in the form of live or freeze-dried foods.
-Bloodworms are a popular protein supplement for goldfish and contain valuable nutrients to help goldfish grow and develop.
+Bloodworms are popular protein supplements for goldfish and contain valuable nutrients to help goldfish grow and develop.
 Protein supplements are recommended for sick or healing goldfish.

 Garlic and vitamin C water supplements help to protect goldfish from minor parasites and infections.
 These supplements can be added to the water and replenished after a water change.
-These supplements promote slime coat development which further prevents unwanted bacteria or parasites from attaching themselves to goldfish.
-Another benefit is that both garlic and vitamin C present in the water and food helps to boost the immune system.
-You can soak food overnight in garlic juice and feed once a week to boost your goldfish’s appetite and deter parasites.
+They promote slime coat development, which further prevents unwanted bacteria or parasites from attaching themselves to goldfish.
+Another benefit is that both garlic and vitamin C are present in the water and food, which helps to boost the immune system.
+You can soak food overnight in garlic juice and feed it once a week to boost your goldfish’s appetite and deter parasites.

 Dealing With Bloat and Constipation in Goldfish

-Goldfish can have a variety of digestion issues if their diet is high in protein and low on plant matter and algae.
-Fiber is a necessary aid in digestion for goldfish and helps to combat bloat and constipation which is associated with poor digestion.
+Goldfish can have a variety of digestion issues if their diet is high in protein and low in plant matter and algae.
+Fiber is a necessary aid in digestion for goldfish and helps to combat bloat and constipation, which are associated with poor digestion.

 Goldfish are not carnivores and generally need a balance between meat and plant matter in their diet.
 Bloat and constipation can be combatted by feeding your goldfish foods that do not overpower each other.
-Feed your goldfish algae-based foods and choose commercial food brands that have high plant matter on the ingredients list.
+Give your goldfish algae-based foods, and choose commercial food brands that have high plant matter on the ingredients list.

-Deshelled peas work as a fibrous supplement that can help your goldfish pass a solid waste and clear up the digestive tract of any food that is hard to digest.
+Deshelled peas work as fibrous supplements that can help your goldfish pass solid waste and clear up the digestive tract of any food that is hard to digest.
 Boiled romaine lettuce and spinach have the same effect.

 Fasting fish is not effective in treating bloat or constipation, nor does it prevent these issues from occurring.
-Fasting fish will shrink their stomach back to its original size because it is empty.
+A fasting fish will have its stomach shrink back to its original size because it is empty.
 As soon as you begin to feed the fish again, the stomach will expand to accommodate the meal and can put pressure on the swim bladder organs.
 Bloat in goldfish is an underlying issue commonly caused by food deprivation.

 Is Algae a Large Portion of a Goldfish’s Diet?

-Yes, algae should not be ignored in a goldfish’s diet and has many benefits.
-Regularly feeding your goldfish algae will promote normal digestion.
-You can feed algae through sinking algae pellets, algae-based pellets, and flakes.
-Some tanks will naturally grow patches of green algae which can be kept for your goldfish to nibble at throughout the day.
+Algae should not be ignored in a goldfish’s diet and has many benefits.
+Regularly feeding algae to your goldfish will promote normal digestion.
+You can feed algae through sinking algae pellets, algae-based pellets, and algae flakes.
+Some tanks will naturally grow patches of green algae, which can be kept for your goldfish to nibble at throughout the day.
 Most algae foods will be labeled for other species of fish like bottom feeders, but the formulation is safe for goldfish.

-Hikari sinking algae pellets have all the algae-rich benefits a goldfish needs, but it should not be fed daily.
+Hikari sinking algae pellets have all the algae-rich benefits that a goldfish needs, but they should not be fed daily.

-These are some of the best foods to feed to goldfish and are loved by many goldfish experts for their food nutritional value.
+These are a few of the best foods to feed to goldfish and are loved by many goldfish experts for their nutritional value.

 Ideally, you should feed more than two brands of food to your goldfish.
-Each food contains different nutritional values and mixing them can fulfill your goldfish’s dietary needs.
+Each contains different nutritional values, and mixing them can fulfill your goldfish’s dietary needs.

 These plants are heartedly eaten by both fancy and single-tailed goldfish:

 Single-tailed goldfish can have more protein in their diet because bloat is uncommon for them.
-Although both types of goldfish can be fed the same foods, fancy goldfish should have a diet that is more limited in protein supplements.
+Although both types of goldfish can be fed the same foods, fancy goldfish should have a diet that is limited in protein supplements.
 Fancy goldfish should be fed significantly less than the single-tailed varieties because their stomachs are more compact inside of their bodies.
-Overfeeding fancy goldfish can cause them to have an enlarged stomach that puts pressure on their swim bladder organs and could potentially cause swim bladder issues.
+Overfeeding a fancy goldfish can cause it to have an enlarged stomach that puts pressure on its swim bladder organs and could cause swim bladder issues.

-Do not fall for commercial foods that specify what type of goldfish the food is formulated for, as all goldfish have the same nutritional requirements.
+Do not bother with commercial foods that specify what type of goldfish the food is formulated for, as all goldfish have the same nutritional requirements.

-Goldfish diets are much more complicated than we give them credit for.
-It is especially important to feed young goldfish quality foods from the start and finding the right size pellet or flake is important.
-You want to ensure your goldfish can easily chew and swallow the type of food you are feeding, and this will in return contribute to less wastage in the tank.
+Goldfish diets are more complicated than we give them credit for.
+It is especially important to feed quality foods to young goldfish from the start, and finding the right size pellet or flake is important.
+You want to ensure that your goldfish can easily chew and swallow the type of food that you are feeding them, and this will contribute to less wastage in the tank.